-Tulum Mexico – a hidden gem of a spot just south of Cancun full of fresh water Cenotes bursting with life, yoga retreats and more juice bars than one person could ever dream off.
+Tulum Mexico – A gem of a spot just south of Cancun full of fresh water Cenotes bursting with life, yoga retreats and more juice bars than one person could ever dream off.

 What currency do I need?
 Tulum uses a combination of Mexican pesos and American Dollars.
 I highly suggest brining as much cash as possible with you as withdrawing it from ATM’s can by very expensive and most places don’t accept card.
 I found that many restaurants were happy to accept a combination of the currency or just American Express credit cards.